Bruuhmaan/SOC_reports/README.md

 The materials were created for educational purposes to demonstrate SOC L1 skills.
 When copying, please, provide a link to the original repository.

 ---

+**Disclaimer:** This repository contains laboratory reports created for educational and portfolio purposes.
+The materials are based on CyberDefenders.org laboratory exercises and are not intended for malicious use.

+---